Dyskolos: Act 5

 Sostratos and his father emerge from the temple.
 The father has given his assent to Sostratos marrying Knemon's daughter.
 Now Sostratos tries to persuade him to allow Gorgias to marry Sostratos's sister.
 Kallipides is at first reluctant, since Gorgias is poor, but eventually gives his assent.
 Gorgias now steps forward: he has overheard the conversation.
-He thanks Sostratos but says he can't agree to marrying his sister since he is poor.
+He thanks Sostratos but says he cannot agree to marrying his sister since he is poor.
 But after Kallipides encourages him not to be proud, he agrees.
 Kallipides promises him a dowry of three talents, while Gorgias says he will give his sister one talent.
 Kallipides says they will hold the two weddings the next day.
 He tells Gorgias to fetch his mother and sister, and he himself goes into the temple.
 Sostratos proclaims his delight.
 Soon Gorgias brings out his sister and mother, and they go into the temple to meet their new in-laws.
 A little while later Simiche comes out too, after telling Knemon that he is wrong to stay behind when he has been invited.

 (Most of the rest of the scene is in iambic tetrameters catalectic, accompanied by a piper.)
 Getas comes out and tells Simiche she may go inside since he is going to sit with Knemon.
 Then he calls out the cook Sikon and asks him he would like to come to get his own back on Knemon for his earlier rudeness.
 He suggests that they can tease him and infuriate him by asking to borrow things.
 Sicon goes into the house and brings out Knemon, who is asleep.
 He lays him down.
 Then Getas bangs on the door and shouts to imaginary slave boys that he wishes to borrow things.
 Next Sikon comes and does the same thing.
 In poetic language he describes the delightful party which Knemon is missing.
 Now they help Knemon to his feet and call two more slaves to carry him into the temple.
 Getas asks the audience to applaud.